jonnio/launchdarkly-homework/README.md

 ### Extra Credit: Experimentation
 I've added an experiment that tracks the clicks on the pagination buttons.
 The experiment uses a css filter to track clicks on the buttons.
-Some sample results are here:
+Some sample results are in this screen shot:
 ![image](src/main/resources/static/experiment.png)

 ### Extra Credit: Integrations
 I created an integration between `LaunchDarkly` and my `GCP` account via `pub/sub` to store the events for